Is this for real?! I’m not giving my money to some trickster in cyberspace!?

 It’s true – if you don’t renew the Professional Liability policy or you cancel it, and a claim is made against you after the expiration date, you will not have coverage.
 We’re happy to advise however, there is a solution for this!

-It’s called an Extended Reporting Period (ERP) or “run off” coverage, and it is available to you via EasyCover as long as you’ve had your policy in force for at least 12 months.
+It’s called an Extended Reporting Period (ERP) or “run off” coverage, and it is available to you via EasyCover if you meet certain criteria, and as long as you’ve had your policy in force for at least 12 months.
 For a reduced annual premium, it protects you for claims made against you after you’ve shut down your business, and your policy has been cancelled or expired.
 It’s important to remember, you may not necessarily know you have a claim brewing, so it can and does happen that you receive notice of a lawsuit after you’ve ceased operations.